<- Back

 //swift

-func perform(_ aSelector: Selector!) -> Unmanaged
+func perform(_ aSelector: Selector!) -> Unmanaged!

 These declarations are taken from the NSObject protocols (ObjC and Swift)